pamellies/models-of-programming-languages/README.md

 # models-of-programming-languages
-Slides and handwritten notes on the course on models of programming languages.
+Slides and handwritten notes on my online course on **models of programming languages** at the MPRI.

 You will find [here](https://wikimpri.dptinfo.ens-cachan.fr/doku.php?id=cours:c-2-2) a general description of the course.